Skip to main content

 3. Read metrics from session.getMetrics().

-4. Surface diagnostics through onDiagnostics or session.getDiagnostics().
+4. Surface diagnostics from onDiagnostics or session.getDiagnostics().

 5. Stop the session during cleanup with await session.stop().